Saturday, October 12, 2024

 From the 1921 state constitution.

 In other words, from one year to the next — 1920 to 1921 — the French language became unacceptable for communication or instruction in Louisiana's public-school classrooms.
 (This ban did not affect the teaching of conversational French — explaining why, for instance, the Louisiana Department of Education issued a 24-page document in 1952 titled French Can Enrich Your Elementary School Program: A Progress Report on the Teaching of Conversational French in Several Louisiana School Systems.
-This may have been the case because students would have presumably mastered English by the time they reached high school, when schools offered conversational French as a topic of study.
+This may have been the case because students would have presumably mastered English by the time they enrolled in conversational French.
 Another factor at work might have been a bias toward the "Parisian French" taught in conversational French, at the expense of Louisiana French, which many in the state regarded as "bad French" or "not the real French.")(5)

 "The right of the people to preserve, foster, and promote their respective historic linguistic and cultural origins is recognized."(6)